 If you will be preparing slides (this is not required), we ask you to use google slides (with no more than 5 slides).
 There will be a way to add them to a shared deck before the presentations.

-Get in touch with the ASSEMBLIES coordinator firstname.lastname@example.org if you have any questions or concerns.
+Get in touch with the ASSEMBLIES steward at firstname.lastname@example.org if you have any questions or concerns.

 Each quarter, NAVEL determines the number of groups we have the capacity to support and promote.
-If more groups than NAVEL can accommodate are proposed, the final ASSEMBLIES for the quarter are selected through a vote.
-In this case, the information about the proposed ASSEMBLIES’ and their presentations are shared with the NAVEL community (NAVEL staff, board, residents, members, former ASSEMBLIES organizers and current applicants), who are invited to vote.
+If more groups than NAVEL can accommodate are proposed, the ASSEMBLIES are selected through a community vote.
+In this case, the information about the proposed ASSEMBLIES’ and their presentations at the Pitch Meeting are shared with the NAVEL community (NAVEL staff, board, residents, members, former ASSEMBLIES organizers/participants and current applicants), who are invited to vote.